mattint/ethos-miner-com/README.md

 # ethos-miner-com
-A little prograam that can be used for controlling your EthOS from serial port.
+A little program that can be used for controlling your EthOS from serial port.
 # Usage
 The usage is actually very simple.
 You send commands by serial port.
 There are commands: